Prototipos-ESAT/learnworlds--api-visualizer/README.md

 - Linting - [ESLint](https://eslint.org)
 - Formatting - [Prettier](https://prettier.io)

-This template uses the new Next.js App Router.
+This webapp uses the new Next.js App Router.
 This includes support for enhanced layouts, colocation of components, tests, and styles, component-level data fetching, and more.

 ## Getting Started

-During the deployment, Vercel will prompt you to create a new Postgres database.
-This will add the necessary environment variables to your project.

 Inside the Vercel Postgres dashboard, create a table based on the schema defined in this repository.